Open-DDR/test-purpose/systemc/qemu_integration/video_script.md

 **Visual: Title slide with project logo**

 ### Script:
-"Welcome to the Whitney LPDDR5 SystemC Model QEMU Integration Guide.
-I'm going to show you how to integrate our advanced LPDDR5 memory model with QEMU for comprehensive system-level testing.
+"Welcome to the OpenDDR DDR SystemC Model QEMU Integration Guide.
+I'm going to show you how to integrate our advanced DDR memory model with QEMU for comprehensive system-level testing.

 In this video, you'll learn:
 - The architecture of our QEMU-SystemC integration
 - How to build and test the bridge
-- Running real ARM64, RISC-V, and x86 systems with accurate LPDDR5 modeling
+- Running real ARM64, RISC-V, and x86 systems with accurate DDR modeling
 - Performance considerations and optimization strategies"

 **Visual: Bullet points appearing on screen**